heyysudarshan/julie/readme.md

 ### Learning guide

-If you're new to `Julie`, then don't worry; check out the [Julie learning guide](http://heyysudarshan.github.io/julie/learn-julie) to learn how to use Julie effectively in your project.
+If you're new to Julie, then don't worry; check out the [Julie learning guide](http://heyysudarshan.github.io/julie/learn-julie) to learn how to use Julie effectively in your project.
 The guide not only teaches you how to use each component but also explains the design thinking behind it.
 Also, if you're new to the world of `UI/UX`, the guide also